 - Use a conditioner and leave-in treatment: A conditioner can help add moisture to the hair, while a leave-in treatment can help seal in that moisture and protect the hair from damage.

-- Protect the hair from the elements: In cold weather, wear a silk or satin-lined hat to protect the hair from harsh winds and dry air.
-Similarly, in hot weather, use a leave-in conditioner or serum to protect the hair from the sun's UV rays.
+- Protect the hair from the elements: Wear a silk or satin-lined hat to protect the hair from harsh winds and dry air in cold weather.
+Similarly, use a leave-in conditioner or serum to protect the hair from the sun's UV rays in hot weather.

 - Use a wide-toothed comb or finger detangle: When styling your hair, be gentle and avoid using combs or brushes with fine teeth, as they can cause breakage.
-Instead, use a wide-toothed comb or your fingers to gently detangle your hair.
+Instead, gently detangle your hair with a wide-toothed comb or your fingers.